What Are Workers’ Compensation Benefits?

 - Permanent Disability Benefits — Workers left with a permanent impairment that results in a total disability or a partial disability are entitled to compensation for that injury.

 If you have been injured at work, you should immediately obtain first-aid or any other necessary medical treatment.
 You must also notify your employer in writing about the injury as soon as possible.
 If you fail to do so, you may forfeit your right to workers’ compensation benefits.
-In order to be eligible for benefits, you must also file a claim with the Workers’ Compensation Commission.
+To be eligible for benefits, you must also file a claim with the Workers’ Compensation Commission.